ade21/awsome-dns/README.md

 If not already done, create an IAM user in your AWS console with full access to Route53.
 Enter the corresponding AccessKey and AccessSecret under settings page ([http://localhost:1809/settings](http://localhost:1809/settings)).

-You can now browse to [http://localhost:1809/records](http://localhost:1809/records) and add (for each hosted zone in Route53) records which should be kept in sync with your WAN ip address.
+You can now browse to [http://localhost:1809/records](http://localhost:1809/records) and add (for each hosted zone in Route 53) records which should be kept in sync with your WAN ip address.

 ## Running the git clone

-Running AWSOME // DNS by cloning this repository is easy:
+Running AWSOME//DNS by cloning this repository is easy:

 ```
 npm install
 npm start
 ```

-# About the project
+# About this project

 I created this tool for my personal use.
 If you have any questions or issues please do not hesitate to contact me or open an issue.
 I keep working on this project, if you'd like to contribute, feel free to send me a pull request.